data-mining-kth/k-way-graph-partitioning/README.md

 # Experiments for task 2 point 1
 At round 1000,
 Task 2 point 1 -> implementation of the new simulated annealing.
-Observe how these changes affect the rate of convergence. change delta = [0.8, 0.99], T=1 and alpha the same.
+Observe how these changes affect the rate of convergence. change delta = [0.8, 0.9, 0.99] and T=1.
 With iteration, and without iteration.

 With delta = 0.8, T=1
 | graph | edge-cut expected| edge-cut obtained, alpha = 1 | edge-cut obtained, alpha = 2 | edge-cut obtained, alpha = 5 |